DevScript/CP-Solutions/Dynamic Programming/Egg Dropping Puzzle/Readme.md

      Where ‘n’ is the number of eggs and ‘k’ is the number of floors, as we use a nested for loop ‘k^2’ times for each egg

    - Auxiliary Space: O(n*k).
-     As a 2-D array of size ‘n*k’ is used for storing elements.
+     As a 2-D array of size n*k is used for storing elements.